 SF-4 Baculo Express ICM

-Excessive metabolism of glutamine and glucose during mammalian cell culture leads to the production of excess ammonium salts and lactates, and the accumulation of these metabolites is usually inhibited.
-Insect cell catabolite pathways are not as good as mammalian cells, so higher levels of glutamine and glucose can be added to insect cell culture medium to maintain high cell density growth.
+Excessive metabolism of glutamine and glucose during mammalian cell culture results in excessive production of ammonium and lactate, and the accumulation of these metabolites is usually inhibited.
+The catabolite pathways of insect cells are different from those of mammalian cells, so higher levels of glutamine and glucose can be added to the insect cell culture medium to maintain high-density cell growth.

-SF-4 Baculo Express medium uses a patented formula to culture different grass moth cell lines (e.g., SF9, SF21), BTI-TN-5B1-4 cell lines (High FiveTM) and Drosophila cell lines.
+SF-4 Baculo Express medium uses a patented formula and has good performance in culturing different Spodoptera frugiperda cell lines (such as SF9, SF21), BTI-TN-5B1-4 cell line (High FiveTM) and Drosophila cell lines. .

 Contact Now